Oriyn/Resume/README.md

    - Diagnosing problems to give detailed notes to the Repair Agents.
    - Performing quick fixes over the counter for our clients.
    - Running and performing functionality checks on TVs, Computers, and all other sorts of tech products.

+ - Half Price Books 2017 - Current
+  - Working as a bookseller
+   - Responsibillities Include
+   - Running the Computer section
+    - Making sure that we keep the most current IS and IT books
+    - Labeling shelves so that our IS books relate to the correct topics
+    - Working on and testing the video game systems and electronics

 ##Technology Experience